The 200 Greatest Songs By 21st Century Women+ (60-41)

 Adele, "Someone Like You" (2011)

 The beauty of "Someone Like You" is in its simplicity Accompanied only by piano, Adele seeks reconciliation in a heartbreak so heavy, you wonder how she ever survived it.
 She proves the breadth of her vocal range during the chorus, the strength, control and timbre perhaps comparable to Whitney Houston at peak moments.
-We've seen her shed a tear while performing the song live, and it's this vulnerability paired with her indomitable voice that has won her an abundance of adoring fans. —Amy Miller (KERA)
+We've seen her shed a tear while performing the song live, and it's this vulnerability paired with her indomitable voice that has won her an abundance of adoring fans. —Amy Miller (KXT)

 57.